Single-valued integration and double copy: Verdier duality and differential forms

 \begin{remark} These formulae rely on the fact that $\nu\wedge\overline{\omega}$ is polar-smooth.
 It would be interesting to give formulae for the pairing \eqref{eq:PDNCDpairing} involving more general differential forms, e.g., $\omega$, $\nu$ with high order poles along $A$, $B$ such that $\nu\wedge\overline{\omega}$ is not polar-smooth.
 The main problem is that in general the integral $\int_X\nu\wedge\overline{\omega}$ is not absolutely convergent.
 In the setting of Theorem \ref{thm:sv recipe general} one expects the formula

 to compute the single-valued period map for a good family of open subsets $X_\varepsilon$ approximating $X(\CC)$.
-Typically, $X_\varepsilon$ should look like the complement in $X(\CC)$ of a union of tubular $\varepsilon$-neighborhoods of the irreducible components of $A$ and $B$.
-The main issue is that \eqref{eq:sv lim epsilon general} is sensitive to the shape of those tubular neighborhoods.
-In the case of curves, this idea can be made to work using the neighborhoods $|w|=\varepsilon$ around each singular point, where $w$ is a local holomorphic coordinate, using the fact that the angular integral $\int_{0}^{2 \pi} e^{i n \theta} d\theta $ vanishes whenever $n\neq 0$.
-More generally, if $A\cup B$ is a disjoint union of smooth divisors, the notion of a cut-off function introduced by Felder and Kazhdan in \cite{felderkazhdanRiemann} should allow one to define well-behaved tubular neighborhoods. \end{remark}
+Typically, $X_\varepsilon$ should look like the complement in $X(\CC)$ of a union of tubular $\varepsilon$-neighbourhoods of the irreducible components of $A$ and $B$.
+The main issue is that \eqref{eq:sv lim epsilon general} is sensitive to the shape of those tubular neighbourhoods.
+In the case of curves, this idea can be made to work using the neighbourhoods $|w|=\varepsilon$ around each singular point, where $w$ is a local holomorphic coordinate, using the fact that the angular integral $\int_{0}^{2 \pi} e^{i n \theta} d\theta $ vanishes whenever $n\neq 0$.
+More generally, if $A\cup B$ is a disjoint union of smooth divisors, the notion of a cut-off function introduced by Felder and Kazhdan in \cite{felderkazhdanRiemann} should allow one to define well-behaved tubular neighbourhoods. \end{remark}